intel/intel-extension-for-transformers/examples/huggingface/pytorch/code-generation/quantization/README.md

 # Step-by-Step
-We provide the inference benchmarking script `run_generation.py` for Starcoder models, [bigcode/starcode](https://huggingface.co/bigcode/starcoder), [bigcode/starcodebase](https://huggingface.co/bigcode/starcoderbase) for code generation tasks.
+We provide the inference benchmarking script `run_generation.py` for Starcoder models, [bigcode/starcode](https://huggingface.co/bigcode/starcoder), [bigcode/starcodebase](https://huggingface.co/bigcode/starcoderbase) for code generation tasks, the evaluation part(solution execution) for [MultiPL-E](https://github.com/nuprl/MultiPL-E) requires extra dependencies for some programming languages, we provide a `Dockerfile-multiple` with all dependencies, see [Docker](./Dockerfile-multiple) for more details.

 # Prerequisite​